 - Select Drive then EKPS fuel pump control.

 - Once you enter the EKPS module, you will be able to do the following.

 - Perform Adaptations, Activations, Tests

-A defective EKPS control unit, bad fuel pumps or leaky injectors can demonstrate similar symptoms.
+A defective EKPS control unit, bad fuel pumps, or leaky injectors can demonstrate similar symptoms.
 Proper diagnostics can be a challenge even for experienced BMW technicians.

 - EKPS Module - EKPS module can fail to cause no start problem or cause issues under hard acceleration.
 A software update can sometimes address certain EKPS module problems.
 If a software update does not fix the problem, replacing the EKPS module may be necessary.

 - Fuel Pumps - BMW cars have two fuel pumps.
 Low-pressure fuel pump (LPFP) and the high-pressure fuel pump (HPFP).
 Either one can fail to prevent your BMW from staring or causing low-pressure error messages to come up.
-If you are experiencing problems where the car will run rough and the engine RPMs will not go past 2000, the problem could be one of the fuel pumps.
+If you are experiencing problems where the car will run rough and the engine RPMs will not go past 2000, the problem could be fuel pumps.

 - Leaky injectors - One leaky fuel injector can cause the same symptoms and even trigger fault codes in the EKPS module.
 Perform fuel injector tests to ensure that a leaky injector is not the culprit.

 This is a list of activations that you can perform via the EKPS module.